dirkbeer/adsb-analysis/README.md

 2) wait an hour for some data and then check the knee range with adsb-analysis,
 3) modify my setup and repeat.

-The plot above is an example using just 15 minutes of data.
+The plot above is an example using 2 hours of data.
 It shows roughly the pattern expected in theory:

 * The P(D) stays high (90%-100%) at low ranges where the signal is well above the detection threshold of the receiver.
 * At the range where the signal gets near the detection threshold, P(D) starts dropping rapidly.